LaunchCodeEducation/aws-basics/content/s3/static-websites/angular-static-website/_index.md

 There are a lot of different properties within this tab.
 You are looking for the `Static Website Hosting` property.

-Scroll down within this view until you reach the `Static Website Hosting` property option.
+Scroll down within this view until you reach the `Static Website Hosting` section.

 ![Static Website Hosting Option](pictures/static-website-hosting.png?classes=border)